-Mosaic viruses including zucchini yellow mosaic (ZYMV), watermelon mosaic II (WMVII), papaya ringspot (PRSV), and cucumber mosaic (CMV) are vectored by various aphid species during the spring.
-There is no control.
+Mosaic viruses including zucchini yellow mosaic (ZYMV), watermelon mosaic II (WMV), papaya ringspot (PRSV), and cucumber mosaic (CMV) are vectored by various aphid spp. during the spring.
+There is no control for these viruses.

-Powdery mildew, caused by Sphaerotheca fuliginea or Erysiphe cichoracearum, is a foliar diseases favored by warm weather and moisture.
-Dusting sulfur and various fungicides are used for control.
-Other diseases of lesser importance include charcoal rot caused by Macrophomina phaseolina, root rots caused by Fusarium spp., Pythium spp., and Rhizoctonia solani, and gummy stem blight caused by Didymella bryonia.
+Powdery mildews caused by Sphaerotheca fuliginea, or Erysiphe cichoracearum are foliar diseases favored by warm weather and high moisture.
+Dusting sulfur and other fungicides are used to control these organisms.

+Vine decline (Monosporascus cannonballus) is a serious soilborne melon disease.
+Fields may collapse near harvest and produce a very limited yield.
+Other diseases of lesser importance include charcoal rot caused by Macrophomina phaseolina, root rots caused by Fusarium spp., Pythium spp. and Rhizoctonia solani, and gummy stem blight caused by Didymella bryoniae.